kyma-project/test-infra/docs/prow/how-to_use_tekton-pipelines-in-prow.md

                   name: echo
 ```

-With this, you can use any pre-defined tasks as many times as you want without needing to define steps for each one all over again.
+With this, you can use any pre-defined tasks as many times as you want without defining steps for each one all over again.

-### Re-using pipelines
+### Reusing pipelines

-Following the example above, let's define a simple pipeline that returns "Hello world!" and re-uses previously defined Task:
+Following the example above, let's define a simple pipeline that returns "Hello world!" and reuses previously defined Task:
 ```yaml
 apiVersion: tekton.dev/v1beta1
 kind: Pipeline